 Cannabis has been used as an all-purpose homeopathic remedy for centuries.
 Over time, evidence suggests that the plant was an herbal remedy for psycho-neurological disorders, breast cancer, rheumatism, sexual disorders, and painful complications related to childbirth.
 Now, this ancient tool has a new, modern application.
-A cannabis patch is now available for patients with fibromyalgia and diabetic nerve pain.
+A cannabis patch is in development for patients with fibromyalgia and diabetic nerve pain.

 Cannabis for fibromyalgia & nerve pain